needle-mirror/com.unity.xr.hands/Documentation~/project-setup/scene-setup.md

 This is the default scene setup, but you can rename or reparent the GameObjects according to your project needs.

-To enable hand-tracking on top of this, you need to enable it in the build settings for your target platform, and have a component similar to the `HandVisualizer` component in the sample attached to a child object of the "Camera Offset" GameObject.
+To enable hand-tracking on top of this, you need to enable it in the Project Settings for your target platform, and have a component similar to the `HandVisualizer` component in the sample attached to a child object of the "Camera Offset" GameObject.